Start with the video first to get a better grasp of the topic!

 So all the Default ToDos set at the project level are lost as they are overwritten by PT level ToDos.

-As per the above example, using PUBLISH TO ALL will delete the set ToDos of Project A and will replace it with the ToDos at the Development PT.
-So, using PUBLISH TO ALL will apply the default ToDos to both projects A and B.
+As per the above example, using PUBLISH TO ALL will delete Project A’s customized ToDos and replace them with the ToDos from the Development PT.
+This means the default ToDos will be applied to both Projects A and B.

 Project Level